LeoooDias/msgmodel/README.md

 ## Output

 The script outputs:
+- The generated response text (for OpenAI, includes extracted response before full JSON)
-- The generated response text to stdout
+- The complete API response as JSON to stdout
-- Status messages and errors to stderr
+- Status messages, errors, and privacy information to stderr
-- Exit code 0 on success, non-zero on failure
+- Exit code 0 on success, non-zero on failure (see Exit Codes above)

 ## Error Handling

-Common issues and solutions:
+The script provides detailed error messages for common issues:

+- **Invalid arguments**: Clear usage information with provider options
+- **File not found**: Specific file type and path in error message
+- **API errors**: HTTP status code and response details
-- **"Error: Missing API key file"**: Ensure you've created the appropriate `.key` file
+- **Authentication errors**: Guidance on API key file setup
-- **"File upload failed"**: Check file path and permissions
-- **HTTP 401/403**: Verify your API key is valid and has proper permissions
-- **HTTP 429**: Rate limit exceeded, wait before retrying
-- **HTTP 500**: Provider service error, try again later
+- **Invalid max_tokens**: Range validation with helpful warnings

+All errors are logged to stderr with appropriate severity levels (ERROR, WARNING, INFO).

 ## API Rate Limits